mcfx/qemu-judger-test/readme.md

 - floating point instructions
 - memory access instructions

-It also emulates a 4-way associative L1 cache, and counts the number of caches memory access instructions.
+It also emulates a 4-way associative L1 cache, and counts the number of cached memory access instructions.

 The python code tries to find some coefficients to calculate running time using these numbers.